polywrap/uniswap/v3/wrap/docs/readme.md

 [Uniswap V3](https://docs.uniswap.org/concepts/uniswap-protocol) is a peer-to-peer system designed for exchanging cryptocurrencies on the Ethereum blockchain.
 It has become one of the most used & trusted decentralized exchanges on the blockchain ([usage statistics](https://defillama.com/protocol/uniswap)).

+The UniV3 wrap gives you the ability to interact with Uniswap V3 contracts.

-## Integrate
+## Requirements

-### Step 1: Polywrap Client

-In order to integrate the UniV3 wrap into your applications, the first thing you'll need is a Polywrap client.
-Currently Polywrap has clients available in:
+To run the UniV3 wrap you'll need a Polywrap client in your application.
+See here for installation information: https://docs.polywrap.io/clients
-- JavaScript / TypeScript
-- Python
-- Rust
-- Swift

-### Step 2: Client Config
+### Configuration

 UniV3 depends upon the [ethereum wrap](https://github.com/polywrap/ethers), which in-turn requires an [ethereum-provider plugin](https://github.com/polywrap/ethereum-wallet).
 Plugins are added directly to the client using its config.